Can Depression Kill You: Best 101 Guide to the Fatal Disease

 It is normal for people who are depressed to lose their appetite.
 On the other hand, what we consume is a complex balance that can alter how our bodies control depression.

 For example, suppose we cannot adequately fuel ourselves.
-In that case, our bodies may not have access to the minerals it requires to maintain our energy levels for exercise, which has been demonstrated to aid with depression.
+In that case, our bodies may not have access to the minerals they require to maintain our energy levels for exercise, which has been demonstrated to aid with depression.

 Individuals with severe depression who are at risk of suicide may also engage in other harmful behaviors, such as excessive alcohol use.